Building Water Management

 Operating Intelligence

-How AI Water Management runs once it is live
+How Building Water Management runs once it is live

 AI runs the operating engine in real time.